wangzili2020/ChatGPT-Inspiring-Novel-Creation-with-AI/README.md

 Chapter 2: Echoes of a Lost World 🏢👥

 As John explores the ruined city, he meets a group of survivors who are fighting against the scary virus.
-One of them is Dr. Emily Carter, a super smart scientist who feels really guilty because she had a part in making the virus.
+One of them is Dr. Emily Carter, a smart scientist who feels really guilty because she had a part in making the virus.
 Together, they go on a dangerous adventure to find answers and bring hope back to humanity. 🚀

 Chapter 3: Shadows of Betrayal 🕵️‍♀️🕵️‍♂️